eddmann/eddmann.github.io/_posts/2013/2013-12-11-using-for-comprehensions-in-scala.md

 // Vector(2, 4, 6, 8, 10)
 ```

-At a birds-eye view for-comprehensions look and react like their imperative for-each counterparts, however, they can do so much more.
+At a birds-eye view, for-comprehensions look and react like their imperative for-each counterparts, however, they can do so much more.
-If you have had any experience with Python comprehensions, you will be pleasantly suprised at their similarities.
+If you have had any experience with Python comprehensions, you will be pleasantly surprised at their similarities.
-Not only can you iterate over a single collection, you can also iterate over collections within collections.
+Not only can you iterate over a single collection, but you can also iterate over collections within collections.
-You can be doing this whilst also including filters and subsequently like the 'if-expression' example yield (return) new immutable collections.
+You can do this whilst also including filters and, subsequently, like the 'if-expression' example, yield (return) new immutable collections.

 ```scala
 for (i <- 1 to 10; j <- 1 until i)